-BLUE ZONES is a brand and certification mark developed by Michel Poulain, Dan Buettner, and Giovanni Mario Pes when investigating people around the world living longer and better.
+BLUE ZONES is a brand and certification mark developed by Michel Poulain, Dan Buettner, and Giovanni Mario Pes when investigating people around the world living better and longer.
 BLUE ZONES is now a registered trademark owned by BLUE ZONES, LLC, and used by Messrs.
 Poulain, Buettner and Pes under license.

 Centenarians exist worldwide but there are only a few areas where their concentration is exceptional so that the population could be considered as living longer.
 The interest to find such areas and populations is not recent.
 In the ‘70s, an article in National Geographic identified longevity hotspots in Vilcabamba (Ecuador), Abkasia and Georgia (Caucasia) and for the Hunzas (Pakistan).
 However, after a strict validation of the alleged age of the oldest olds in these areas, these three longevity hotspots were dismissed.
 This is because age exaggeration is still often found among the oldest in numerous countries around the world.